 - At the start of your claim, your lawyer would send you a No Win No Fee Agreement.
 You’d need to sign it and return it to them.
 The document specifies the success fee you’d pay from your compensation if your case is successful.

-- When you sign and return your agreement, the data breach solicitor would be able to work on your claim.
+- When you sign and return your Conditional Fee Agreement, the data breach solicitor would be able to work on your claim.
 They could build a body of evidence and submit it on your behalf.

 - The solicitor would negotiate a compensation settlement for you.
 If your case needed to go to court, they’d support you through this process.